dkull/naive-language-benchmark/README.md

 All the examples are written by me in good faith.
 I am most proficient in Rust.
 The others are written based on official language docs.
 The first language gets an original implementation(might be based on RosettaCode, Wikipedia, etc.) and the following implementations are based on that implementation as closely as possible.
-Getting an example to work is mostly just satisfying the compiler (type) errors, no other language specific optimizations are done.
+Getting a benchmark to work in the following languages is mostly just satisfying the compiler (type) errors, no other language specific optimizations are done.

-Pull requests are welcome to point blatantly slow aspects(eg. "that type of cast is slow in language X", "that compiler option makes it slow/fast").
-Minor improvements are not the point, any speedup due to a compiler flag or tweaking something obvious/simple should provide a very noticeable speed improvement.
+Pull requests are welcome to point out blatantly slow aspects(eg. "that type of cast is slow in language X", "that compiler option makes it slow/fast").
+Minor improvements are not the point, any speedup due to a compiler flag or tweaking something obvious/simple should provide a noticeable speed improvement.
 All language have to use a static set of compiler flags for that language - no benchmark specific flags.
+Any change should be "trivial" (obious to a total newbie to the language).

 Compiler flags are selected naively on the basis of "optimize everything!", they are not A/B tested extensively.
 They are mostly found by some searching and from man pages.